edtrochim/candid_core/README.md

 ## Acknowledgements

-The Candid Core Framework is an initiative by [Capitol Collective](https://capitol-collective.org/) and is inspired by discussions and insights from the geospatial data community.
+The Candid Core Framework emerged from discussions at the AGU Retreat in Washington, D.C., preceding the 2024 American Geophysical Union Fall Meeting.
+It builds on the foundation of cloud-native geospatial data catalogs and standardized metadata to address the fundamental challenge of data evaluability.